 Why It Is Hard To Be Present

-- being present can remind us of how temporary everything is – so it can remind us of our own death.
+- remind us of how temporary everything is – so it can remind us of our own death.

 Being present can raise fears that make it hard to take that leap of faith into the abundance that it offers us.

 Being alert and alive means that you are awake to:

 - what is and also what is not